Selmansuliman/securuty-governance/ISMS_Project/Risk/readme.md

 ## Overview

-This repository contains a professional, Excel-based Risk Assessment Tool designed for structured, governance-ready risk evaluation.
+This repository contains a professional, Excel-based Risk Assessment & managment Tool With Asset Based Approach, designed for structured, governance-ready risk evaluation.
 The tool follows a 5×5 Likelihood × Impact matrix methodology and is aligned with internationally recognized risk management standards.
 It is built to support cybersecurity programs, ISMS implementations, and enterprise risk governance frameworks.

 No macros.
 No external dependencies.
 Fully transparent logic.